 - 29.4.1 Mediation may help two or more parties reach a mutually acceptable resolution to a grievance.
-If following initial discussion with relevant parties the Line Manager considers that mediation has a reasonable prospect of being effective, they will take steps to arrange this through the relevant Senior Business Partner People and Culture. - 29.4.2 The mediation process will be confidential and facilitated by an impartial, independent mediator.
+If following initial discussion with relevant parties the Line Manager considers that mediation has a reasonable prospect of being effective, they will take steps to arrange this through the relevant HR Manager. - 29.4.2 The mediation process will be confidential and facilitated by an impartial, independent and appropriately trained internal or external mediator.
 The outcome of the mediation process will be communicated to the relevant parties. - 29.4.3 The mediator's role is not to support or gather evidence in favour of either party but to deal even-handedly with both parties.
 The mediator may suggest options, proposals and solutions for consideration by the relevant parties.